-Today, we are excited to announce the conclusion to Equinox Staking and the launch of the first phase of the Injective Mainnet!
+Today marks the conclusion to Equinox Staking and the official launch of the first phase of the Injective Mainnet!

-We received tremendous support over the past few months from our community as we continued to revamp our protocol during the Equinox testnet.
-During this time we saw over $50M staked, released a robust decentralized governance process, and were able to carry out major upgrades with one of the most reputable validator cohorts within the crypto ecosystem.
-All in all, the Injective community far surpassed our wildest expectations and we were again blown away by the involvement of both our stakers and validators across the board.
+The community surged with support over the past few months as the Injective protocol continued to be refined during the Equinox testnet.
+During this time over $50M was staked, a robust decentralized governance process took shape, and contributors were able to carry out major upgrades with one of the most reputable validator cohorts within the crypto ecosystem.
+All in all, the Injective community rose up together thanks to the involvement of both stakers and validators across the board.

-Behind the scenes, we continued to prepare ourselves for the mainnet release process, ran multiple mainnet dry runs with external validators, and are now proud to share the successful launch of the first phase.
+Behind the scenes, community members anticipated the mainnet release process and ran multiple mainnet dry runs with external validators, culminating in the successful launch of the first phase.
 As described previously here, the mainnet launch will take place in 3 phases with the Peggy Bridge and initial deployments in Phase 1, the canary chain and exchange launch in Phase 2, and the canonical chain release in Phase 3.

-The Peggy bridge contract has officially been deployed on Ethereum, which you can see here.
-The codebase has also been fully audited by CertiK and for transparency we have added the audit report into our Peggo GitHub repository here.
+The Peggy bridge contract has officially been deployed on Ethereum, which users can see here.
+The codebase has also been fully audited by CertiK and for transparency, contributors have added the audit report into the Peggo GitHub repository here.

-Below we will explain the procedure for the distributing Equinox Staking rewards as well as the rewards calculation mechanism, which we have open sourced here.
-We’ll also cover the structure and current deployment status of the Peggy bridge as well as more details on the next phases of mainnet launch.
+Below you will find the procedure for the distributing Equinox Staking rewards as well as the rewards calculation mechanism, which has been open sourced here.
+Also covered are the structure and current deployment status of the Peggy bridge as well as more details on the next phases of mainnet launch.

 Equinox Rewards Distribution